 How To Get The Highest Value For Your Gold Pledge

 A loan against your gold ornaments, jewellery, or articles, is generally known as a secured loan.
-You can get up to 90% of the value of your pledged gold from some financial institutions.
+You can get upto 75% of the value of your pledged gold from some financial institutions.
 This high permissible loan-to-value (LTV) ratio helps improve the borrowing capacity of individuals.
 Additionally, the Indian government increased the loan-to-value percentage further to support entrepreneurs and households severely affected by the pandemic.

 What Is A Gold Loan?